Policy Rules

 Join Rules

 Anchor-based identity correlation.
-Match imported connector-space objects to existing mesh objects using attribute comparison.
+Match imported management-space objects to existing mesh objects using attribute comparison.

 Flow Rules (Inbound)